Improving Differentially Private SGD via Randomly Sparsified Gradients: DP-SGD with ranked sparsification

-Algorithm~\ref{alg:ranked_freeze} describes ranked freeze, the performance is recorded in Table~\ref{tab:best_acc_ranked_freeze}.
-Note that for aggregated gradient estimation we also inject noise to gradient estimation $g^e$ of frozen coordinates.
-If not, the coordinates get frozen at the first iteration will receive aggregated gradient estimation as 0 and never get updated for all the remaining iterations, which will degrade the network.
-Adding noise to frozen coordinates can give these coordinates a chance to be ranked in higher positions, while in turn the coordinates in updating but with low magnitude of true gradient may get frozen in the next iteration.
+For ranked sparsification, we consider a straightforward implementation which ranks the (absolute) mean of the perturbed gradients of last epoch and sparsifies accordingly.
+As DP is robust to post-processing, such ranked sparsification does not consume the privacy budget.
+Algorithm~\ref{alg:ranked_freeze} describes the proposed ranked sparsification.
+Note that the noise added to the gradient mean estimation \ $z^e$ is not sparsified (Line~\ref{alg:ranked_freeze:perturbed_gradient}), otherwise the coordinates that get masked out at the first iteration will receive gradient mean estimation as 0 and never get updated for all the remaining iterations, which will degrade the network.
+Adding noise to sparsified coordinates can give these coordinates a chance to be ranked in higher positions, while in turn the coordinates being updated but with low magnitude of their true gradient may get masked out in the next iteration.